 DClinDent in Periodontology

 Graduates of the DClinDent in Periodontology can register as a specialist periodontologist with the Dental Council of New Zealand and the Australian Dental Council.
-With the option to complete examinations with the Royal Australasian College of Dental Surgeons.
+There is also an option to complete examinations with the Royal Australasian College of Dental Surgeons.

 Skills you will develop and learn